entando/entando-docs/vuepress/docs/next/tutorials/solution/customer-portal.md

 ![Customer Portal Landing Page](./images/cp-landing-page.png)

 * **Create a Customer or Partner**\
 Creating a `Customer` and `Partner` is a similar process.
 Below are the steps for adding a `Customer`.
-Please follow the same procedure for adding a `Partner`.
+Follow the same procedure for adding a `Partner`.
 1. Click `Add a Customer`
 2. Fill in the details.
 Note the following:
      * The `Customer Number` must be unique